neuronflicker/CTF/TryHackMe/LearningPaths/CompleteBeginner/LearnLinux/README.md

 > mkdir /tmp/test

 ## [Section 5: Advanced File Operations] - ln
-Describe how `ln` can be used to create links to reference other files/directories.
+Describes how `ln` can be used to create links to reference other files/directories.
 It also explains the difference between hard and symbolic links.

 ### Questions
 1. How would I link /home/test/testfile to /tmp/test
 > ln /home/test/testfile /tmp/test

-## [Section 5 - Advanced File Operations] - find
+## [Section 5: Advanced File Operations] - find
 Describes how to use `find` to locate files on the system.

 ### Questions